CosmologicalEmulators/Capse.jl/docs/src/index.md

 benchmark[1]["Capse"]["Lux"] # hide
 ```

-SimpleChains is about 2 times faster than Lux and they give the same result up to floating point precision.
+`SimpleChains.jl` is about 2 times faster than `Lux.jl` and they give the same result up to floating point precision.

 This benchmarks have been performed locally, with a 12th Gen Intel® Core™ i7-1260P.

-Considering that a high-precision settings calculation performed with [`CAMB`](https://github.com/cmbant/CAMB) on the same machine requires around 60 seconds, `Capse.jl` is around ``1,000,000`` times faster.
+Considering that a high-precision settings calculation performed with [`CAMB`](https://github.com/cmbant/CAMB) on the same machine requires around 60 seconds, `Capse.jl` is 5-6 order of magnitudes faster.

 ### Authors